Alexandrite: The Rare Colour-Changing Gemstone

 The historic birthplace

 The absolute benchmark.
-Spectacular colour change: deep, pure green → intense purple-red.
+Spectacular colour change: deep, vivid green → intense red-purple.
 Historic specimens regularly exceed €50,000 per carat.
 Current production is negligible.

 🇧🇷